XBRL: Impact of XBRL

 An evaluation by Debreceny, Roger S., et al. 2005, of the impact of Financial Reporting in XBRL on the SEC's EDGAR System.

 A tool for converting the consolidated balance sheet, income statement, and statement of cash flows into XBRL‐tagged format.

 Corporate governance is significantly and positively associated with a firm's decision to be an early and voluntary filer of financial information in XBRL format.

 Impact on financial reporting in the European Union

-On 18 December 2017 European Securities and Markets Authority published the final draft Regulatory Technical Standards (RTS) setting out the new European Single Electronic Format (ESEF).
+On 18 December 2017, the European Securities and Markets Authority published the final draft Regulatory Technical Standards (RTS) setting out the new European Single Electronic Format (ESEF).
 Under the draft regulation, starting in 2020, financial reports containing IFRS consolidated financial statements shall be labelled with XBRL tags.